 Trust is what you should optimize during the COVID-19 pandemic

-At VWO, our usual advice is to optimize customer experience by analyzing online customer behavior, coming up with a hypothesis for improvement and then testing new variations to retain what works while discarding what doesn’t.
+At VWO, our usual advice is to optimize customer experience by analyzing online customer behavior, coming up with a data-backed hypothesis for improvement, and then testing new variations to retain what works while discarding what doesn’t.
 We believe that such advice is based on the scientific process and hence should work like a charm for most businesses, most of the time.

 But recent times are different.
 The unexpected disruptions caused by the COVID-19 (coronavirus disease) pandemic has caught all of us by surprise and suddenly put the entire world in a tizzy.
 Nobody knows how bad (or good) things will get from here.
 What we’re witnessing is indeed a black-swan event.